Extension Logo

 • Visit your local garden center.
 Have a list of plant features you want in a lilac, especially the size of your planting space.

-• Use our plant selection program.
+• Use Plant Elements of Design.
 It is free and takes just a few minutes to set up and confirm your user account.
-Instructions can be found at Plant Elements of Design.

 |